Featured

 - Don't say that, you will get there.

 Nene H: I don't know.
-I can't imagine being able to sell 1000 tickets.
+I can't imagine being able to sell a thousand tickets.

-- If you would have to choose one of your works to put in a time capsule for future generations to find, which one would it be?
+- If you had to choose one of your works to place in a time capsule for future generations to discover, which one would it be?

 You may also like